BonsaiDen/JavaScript-Garden/doc/timeouts.md

 ### Clearing all timeouts

-There's no built in way to clear all timeouts or intervals, one has to use brute force.
+As there is no built in method to clear all timeouts or intervals, one has to use brute
+force:

     // clear "all" timeouts
     for(var i = 0; i < 1000000; i++) {